 - Food Nutrition in Japan by faculty from the Department of Health and Nutrition, Osaka Aoyama University.

-Students will also learn basic culinary techniques through intensive cooking sessions, and they broaden and deepen their culinary experience by critically engaging in the culture and politics of sustainability in seminar sessions.
+You will also learn basic culinary techniques through intensive cooking sessions, and they broaden and deepen their culinary experience by critically engaging in the culture and politics of sustainability in seminar sessions

 Home stays in Osaka

 - The Story of Food in Osaka: A Field Study (3 credits)